COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

   inset: 10pt,
   align: horizon,
   [*Main Menu Button*], [*Description*],
-  [New game], [The new game button starts creates a new save file and loads the first level of the game.],
+  [New game], [The new game button creates a new save file and loads the first level of the game.],

-  [Continue], [The continue button loads the last save file and loads the level that was last saved.],
+  [Continue], [The continue button loads the last saved file and loads the level that was last saved.],

   [Settings], [The settings button opens the settings menu.],